mattcarlotta/validateSSLCerts/README.md

 - Ideally, you'll want to see something like this:
   ```
   ------------------------------------ SESSION STARTED ON 08/12/2018 ----------------------------------
-  07:57 PM -- Attempting to validate your current Let's Encrypt certificates.
+  01:30 AM -- Attempting to validate your current Let's Encrypt certificates.
-  07:57 PM -- You are valid from Aug 5 15:16:14 2018 GMT through Nov 3 15:16:14 2018 GMT.
+  01:30 AM -- You are valid from Aug 5 15:16:14 2018 GMT through Nov 3 15:16:14 2018 GMT.
-  07:57 PM -- No need to update yet!
+  01:30 AM -- No need to update yet!
 Your certificates will not expire within 7 day(s).
   ------------------------------------------ END OF SESSION -------------------------------------------
   ```